Skip to main content

 Complete your on-the-job training

 After completing an accredited program, you can go on to complete your residency or supervised training.
-A 3,450-hour internship or residency is required.
+A 3,450-hour residency is required.
 These hours must be completed with a supervisor who is a certified Orthotist.
+Learn more about the Residency Program

 Step 3